 \subsection{Algorithms}

 We described the main state-merging algorithms FlexFringe builds upon in Section~\ref{sec:FlexFringe}.
-In the literature, there exist several other approaches.
-A closely related research line is consists of different versions of the k-Tails algorithm~\cite{biermann1972synthesis}, essentially a state-merging method that limits consistency until depth k for computational reasons.
-Moreover, this allows to infer models from unlabeled data without using probabilities: simply require identical suffixes up to depth k.
+In the literature, several other approaches exist.
+A closely related research line consists of different versions of the k-Tails algorithm~\cite{biermann1972synthesis}, essentially a state-merging method that limits consistency until depth k for computational reasons.
+Moreover, this allows us to infer models from unlabeled data without using probabilities: simply require identical suffixes up to depth k.
 In the original work, the authors propose to solve this problem using mathematical optimization.
-Afterwards, many greedy versions of this algorithm have been developed and applied to a variety of software logs~\cite{cook1998discovering}.
+Afterward, many greedy versions of this algorithm have been developed and applied to various software logs~\cite{cook1998discovering}.
 Notable extensions of state merging methods are the declarative specifications~\cite{beschastnikh2013unifying}, learning from concurrent/parallel traces~\cite{beschastnikh2014inferring}, and learning guarded, extended, and timed automata~\cite{mariani2016gk,walkinshaw2016inferring,pastore2017timed, hall2017data}.
-Several ways to speedup state-merging algorithms have also been proposed by through divide and conquer and parallel processing~\cite{luo2017inferring, akram2010psma, shin2021prins}.
+Several ways to speed up state-merging algorithms have been proposed through divide and conquer and parallel processing~\cite{luo2017inferring, akram2010psma, shin2021prins}.
 There have also been several proposals to use different search strategies such as beam search~\cite{bugalho2005inference}, genetic algorithms~\cite{lucas2005learning,tsarev2011finite}, satisfiability solving~\cite{heule2013software,zakirzyanov2017finding}, and ant-colony optimization~\cite{chivilikhin2013muacosm}.